Timi-G/amazon-Product-Listing/ReadMe.md

   - A sample _localhost_ link(which will direct to the homepage) looks like this _http://127.0.0.1/8000_
 - _localhost_/products will direct you to the products page
 - The search bar can also be used to search for products of brands already saved in the database.
+'
 ### Admin Panel
+You can use the credentials below to create a easy-to-remember Superuser
 - Username: admin
 - Email: admin@mail.com
 - Password: admin